vim-scripts/Clighter/README.md

 Clighter uses vim regular expression engine to do syntax highlighting, but vim's RE engine performs very bad when there are too many rules.
-Clighter can only highlight a given region instead of whole buffer each time to get the good performance even when the file is very large.
+Clighter highlights a given region instead of whole buffer while cursor is moved, to get the good performance even when the buffer is very large.

-clighter_window_size < 0: highlight whole buffer.
+* `< 0`: highlight whole buffer.

-clighter_window_size >= 0: highlight from top line number reduce 30 *
-clighter_window_size to bottom line number plug 30 * clighter_window_size of
+* `>= 0`: highlight from top line number reduce 100 * clighter_window_size to bottom line number plug 100 * clighter_window_size of screen.
-screen.

-Default: `0`
+Default: `1`
 ```vim
 let g:clighter_window_size = -1 " whole buffer
 let g:clighter_window_size = 0 " highlight current screen of window